ondemandenv/ondemandenv.github.io/articles/branch-conflicts-architectural-signals.md

 layout: article
 title: "Branch Conflicts as System Architecture Signals: The Evaluation Framework Missing from Every Git Guide"
 permalink: /articles/branch-conflicts-architectural-signals/
-description: "Every Git guide treats merge conflicts as technical obstacles to overcome.
-But conflicts are actually architectural intelligence—system boundaries trying to tell you something crucial about your software design.
-Here's the evaluation framework the industry refuses to acknowledge."
+description: "Most guides treat merge conflicts as technical obstacles.
+This reframes them as architectural signals about boundaries and assumptions, with a practical evaluation framework."
 author: "Gary Yang"
 date: 2025-01-18
 featured: true